Equivalency Function

 When Pathagoras detects the '=' sign adjacent to a bracketed variable at the 'right', it displays a red button between the two columns.

-If you click the red button again, the 'equation' is restored.
-That is in case you need to edit the formula or (if a multiple choice selection is supplied) choose another item from the list.
+If you click the red button again, the 'equation' is restored so you can edit the formula or (if a multiple choice selection is supplied) choose another item from the list.